11 healthy habits to start adopting right now that will make a huge difference in your life and overall well-being.

 When you really start to prioritize your mental wellness, you'll make self-care a non-negotiable.
 It's not about having the time to do it, but rather making the time.

 This can be a workout you really enjoy doing.
-Check out this post for the best online workouts for inspiration.
+Check out the best online workouts for inspiration.

 Or it could be simply getting outside daily for a walk and fresh air, pampering yourself with a long shower or bath, meditation, or whatever mood-boosting activity you enjoy.